ocsigen/macaque/README.md

 macaque being strongly (and intricately) typed, you will often find yourself confronted to hostile error messages, wich means someone has done something wrong.
 I hope that you will more often be wrong than macaque.
-There are nonetheless some specificites that you should be aware of.
+There are nonetheless some specificities that you should be aware of.